mikexmas/ESP8266-Olimex-IoT-Customized/README.md

 This is upgraded original ADC device provided in user folder, but have some improvements.

+Be aware that ESP8266 valid voltage ADC range is 0..1 VDC.

 URL path: /adc

 {"Auto":0, "Refresh": 10000, "Each":5, "Thr": 1.0, "ScK": 1.0, "ScY": 0.0, "Name": "<name>", "Start":1}